Parry-Parry/parry-parry.github.io/_news/annoucement_7.md

 related_posts: false
 ---

-Our Full Paper and Demo Paper are accepted at ECIR 2025!
+Our full paper and demo paper are accepted at ECIR 2025!